 Wetland conservation in India arises due to encroachment, negative effects of development poverty and under development.
 As per Policy Statement on Environment and Development in India, wetland conservation issues have been incorporated under conservation of Natural Resources as: a.

 Conservation of wetlands for ensuring sustainable ecological and economic benefits. b.
 Stringent measures for prevention and control of pollution due to indiscriminate disposal of solid wastes, effluents and hazardous substances in land and watercourses.

 c.
 Control and abatement of pollution of water bodies from municipal and industrial wastes generated from urban habitats by intercepting and diverting such wastes away from water bodies. d.
 Classification, zoning and regulations for maintaining quality of water bodies to protect and enhance their capabilities to support various designated usage.

 3. Integration of people into wetland ecosystem and eco-complex conservation and management based on assumption that wetland ecosystem conservation is only possible through sustenance and satisfaction of basic human needs.
+4.